cyrus2281/notes/README.md

 ### Machine Learning

 This section includes the notes for different topics in machine learning and deep learning.
+The notes are complemented by Python codes and mathematical equations.

+Sub-directories include the notes for that were larger to put in a single file or were from different sources.

-(This section is still underdeveloped and will be further updates as I study along)
+This section is continuously being updated as I study along.

 ### LaTex